moodle-an-hochschulen/moodle-theme_boost_union_child/README.md

 To help you with the first steps, we have added some markers to Boost Union Child's codebase at the places where you can add your own features.
 Just search for EXTENSION POINT and you will find the places where you can add your settings, language strings, SCSS code and so on.

-In addition to that, have a look at the 'Extensiopn examples' section below.
+In addition to that, have a look at the 'Extension examples' section below.

 ### Finishing your grandchild theme (optional)